Private, In-Home Tutoring in Clawson, Michigan

-SchoolTutoring Academy’s tutoring programs for Clawson students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Clawson, Michigan students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 Clawson Public Schools uses a curriculum that is based on state and national standards in all academic subjects.
 Math and Language Arts instruction follows the expectations in the Common Core Standards which call for teachers to focus in a more in-depth manner on the major topics of the subject.
 The Common Core Standards also contain many expectations that help develop critical thinking skills and is in line with the goal of providing college and career ready standards for the students.
 High school options allow students to make choices about the level of rigor they want to take on and provides various college-level learning opportunities.